All newborns should be screened for hearing loss. Make sure your newborn’s hearing is screened before leaving the hospital.

 Other Warning Signs of Hearing Loss

-Your newborn might be at risk for delayed onset of hearing loss if any of the following applies7:
+Your newborn might be at risk for delayed onset hearing loss if any of the following applies to your baby.

 - You or another caregiver has concerns.

-- Neonatal intensive care stays of more than five days
+- Neonatal intensive care stays with ECMO therapy.

-If one or more apply to your newborn, request a hearing test with an audiologist.
+If one or more apply to your newborn, make an appointment with your child’s physician or an audiologist.

 Once an appointment has been made for your newborn’s next hearing test, make sure you have the following information: